bhattlab/MGEfinder/docs/install.md

         conda create -n mgefinder
         source activate mgefinder

-    This environemnt activation step must be repeated whenever using *MGEfinder*.
+    This environment activation step must be repeated whenever using *MGEfinder*.

 2) Now install *mgefinder* with the command

         conda install -c bioconda -c conda-forge -c anaconda -c mdurrant mgefinder

-Once complete, you can check to see if *mgefinder* installed properly by simply typing
+Once complete, you can check to see if *mgefinder* installed properly by typing

     mgefinder